-Geese, on the other hand, not only fly in a fascinating, high precision formation, but every single bird within the group knows exactly where they are headed and is ready to take over the leadership position at any given moment.
+Goose, on the other hand, not only flies in a fascinating, high-precision formation.
+But every single bird within the group knows exactly where they’re headed.
+They are also ready to take over the leadership position at any given moment.

 - Successful company’s employees feel as though their jobs matter AND that they are significant.
 They know their input and opinions are included and taken into consideration during day-to-day operations.

 - For an organization to change, the leader must change.
 Leaders must be willing to shed old habits and allow employees to participate in the “leadership process”.

 - To include employees in the company’s decision-making process, managers need to: